 Steve Vai played a big role in bringing the 7 string into popularity.
 The Ibanez Universe he helped create kick-started 7 strings and continue to be seen by many guitarists as the best 7 string guitars you can get.
 There have been a lot of different (and wacky) styles to the Universe guitars and they won’t suit everyone.

 The Ibanez Universe UV70P is a recent model with the classic styling of the original Universe.
-Here’s Steve Vai explaining it’s features:
+Here’s Steve Vai explaining the features:

 The first 7 string I played was a Universe (sadly I didn’t own it, it was in a guitar store).
 I had always been curious with 7 strings and had listened to a lot of guitarists who used them.
 But the sight of the wide fretboard and that extra string was intimidating for a young beginner.